meiosis-io/styleguide/Languages/HTML.md

 There is not a semantic HTML element for every situation, but their primary function is to provide the basic layout of a site.
 To that end, we suggest referring to the [Mozilla Developer Network HTML Element Guide](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) and gaining a knowledge of the available semantic HTML elements and an understanding of when to use them.

-That said, there frequently *are* situations in which there is no semantic HTML element, and a `<div>...</div>` or `<span>...</span>` is the appropriate thing to use.
+That said, there frequently *are* situations in which there is no semantic HTML element, and a `<div>...</div>` or `<span>...</span>` is the appropriate element to use.
 The main things to keep in mind here are the cleanliness we discussed above.
-Do not apply a Class or ID if it is not necessary, and make sure to make your markup as concise as possible, not adding elements if they are not necessary.
+Do not apply a Class or ID if it is not necessary, and ensure your markup as concise as possible, not adding elements if they are not necessary.

 If a Class or ID is necessary, ensure that the identifier it is given is semantic, in that it details the function of that element.